Blueberry Coconut Smoothie

 This Blueberry Coconut Smoothie is a great smoothie to serve for breakfast, or snack time.
 It’s such a colorful treat too!

 I like to be a contrarian.
 When it’s cold outside, I make smoothies.
 You may find me during the heat of summer sipping cocoa.
 Maybe.
 I can.
 It’s allowed ya know?
 Whether you’re a rebel or not, even when it’s cold outside, a smoothie can hit the spot as a quick breakfast for on the go, a light lunch, or for an afternoon snack.
 And if you’re in need of lightening your intake up a bit, while this is a sweet treat, it sure is a healthier choice than a a bowl of ice cream, and it’s so colorful.
 It makes me happy!

-We enjoy experimenting with different combinations of fruits, nuts and juices.
-I’ve settled on a few favorites, especially this one, a Blueberry Coconut Smoothie.
+When making smoothies we enjoy experimenting with different combinations of fruits, nuts, and juices.
+I’ve settled on a few favorites, especially this one: a Blueberry Coconut Smoothie.
 Would it be bad thing if I admitted that I’ve had one every day for the past week?
 Okay, maybe two weeks, but who’s counting?

 Yeah, you could say I kinda like it.
 I think you will too.